-Table 6: Average productivity levels across major crops (Kg per ha)
+Table 6.6: Average productivity levels across major crops (kg/ha)

-However, data pertaining to composition of different varieties indicated that traditional variety still playing an important role in their chickpea cropped area.
-Local varieties accounted nearly 90-95 percent of total chickpea area cultivated in the surveyed sites (Table-7).
-Among traditional verities cultivated, Desla Plain was accounting about 69% in adopted villages and 47% in control villages respectively followed by Desla Roon and Radha.
-Among improved cultivars of chickpeas, JG 14 was accounted highest share, i.e., 2.3% followed by KAK 2 (2.1%) on the plot areas of the sample farmers surveyed.

-Deshla plain is popular variety which is generally used by many of the farmers (49.2 ha) in the adopted villages of Bhagalpur followed by 23.3 ha in Banka district.
-However, its share was much less in control village of Banka than other places.
+The data pertaining to composition of different varieties indicated that traditional varieties are still playing a dominant role in chickpea cultivation.
+Local varieties accounted for nearly 90-95% of total chickpea area (Table 6.7).
+Among traditional verities, Desla Plain was accounting for 69% in adopted villages while 47% in control villages respectively.
+It was followed by Desla Roon and Radha.
+Among improved cultivars of chickpeas, JG 14 was accounted highest share, i.e., 2.3% followed by KAK 2 (2.1%).
+Deshla plain is the most popular variety which is generally used by many of the farmers in both adopted villages of Bhagalpur and Banka.
+However, its share was relatively less in control villages of Banka than other places.